meperryviola/meperryviola.github.io/_pages/research.md

 My 2021 Spring term paper, completed under supervision of L. Friedberg (UVA), was the recipient of UVA Economics Department award for "Best Public Policy Paper By An Undergraduate".
  [A longer look at merit aid, educational attainment, and post-degree migration decisions](https://github.com/meperryviola/meperryviola.github.io/blob/f542f78912366d2e1b927dfe9d1833e558be5533/perry_4880_paper.fld/perry_4880_paper%20copy.docx)

+  I have extensive familiarity with CPS basic monthly and CPS ASEC data.
+I have also worked with the Fujita-Ramey expanded Palmer data that captures entire labor market histories of persons in 6 major US cities during the 1940s.
+I have compiled and cleaned a bespoke dataset of school facilies condition assessments in Philadelphia.
+This data is not yet made public but I hope to host it on my github and this site within the next 2 years.
+I have also worked with restricted-access Social Security data, the Health and Retirement Survey, American Community Survey, and a variety of macroeconomic indicator time series data.